Understanding U.S. Users' Security and Privacy Transparency Needs for Consumer-Facing Generative AI: Results

 \begin{quote} ``We need a combination of government involvement as well as accredited third parties [...]
 Think about certified organic food.
 The organization that certifies it has to be in good standing and have a reputation.
 I think both spaces, the government side and the private industry side, are beneficial.
 They both have weak spots, but together they complement each other.
 So it would have to be something like that, where maybe there was certification through the government and third-party certification as well.
 That would make me feel safe.'' \end{quote}

-\paragraphb{Information on data storage, training, and inference} 5/21 participants requested having transparency into what data the GenAI tools store, train, or infer.
+\paragraphb{Information on data storage, training, and inference} A few participants requested transparency into what data GenAI tools store, train on, or infer (5/21).
 For instance, P14 requested visibility into what types of data are stored, including metadata and inferred sensitive data: